Skip to main content

 What should a first-timer know about Harald Irka am Pfarrhof - Fine Dine?

-Book the seven-course surprise menu with wine pairings — that is the full argument for the €€€€ price tier, and sommelier René Kollegger's selections are specifically noted as a strength.
+Book the seven-course surprise menu with wine pairings; that is the full argument for the €€€€ price tier, sommelier René Kollegger's selections are specifically noted as a strength.
 The format is fixed (no à la carte), so go in knowing the kitchen controls the direction.
 This is a small team in a rural setting; confirm your reservation and factor in travel time from Graz, which is the nearest major city.

 What are alternatives to Harald Irka am Pfarrhof - Fine Dine in Sankt Andrä im Sausal?

-There are no direct competitors in Sankt Andrä im Sausal itself — Pfarrhof is the destination.
+There are no direct competitors in Sankt Andrä im Sausal itself; Pfarrhof is the destination.
 For comparable Austrian fine dining with similar Michelin-tier credentials, Steirereck im Stadtpark in Vienna and Konstantin Filippou are the reference points, though both are urban and operate in a different register.
 Landhaus Bacher in the Wachau offers a similar rural, heritage-property argument if the setting matters as much as the plate.

 Can I eat at the bar at Harald Irka am Pfarrhof - Fine Dine?